fengshuai0210/csst-ifs-gehong/docs/source/index.rst

 galaxies (e.g. stellar age/metallicity, velocity and velocity dispersion, gas-phase metallicity) to the package, then the package can output a ``.fits`` file including a datacube for given configure of IFS instrument.

-Check out the :doc:`install` section for the installation of ``gehong``, including how to :ref:`installation` the project.

-Check out the :doc:`example` section for modelling spectrascopy

 .. toctree::
    :hidden: